Sitting at your desk for several hours at a time can contribute to a sedentary lifestyle which can have adverse effects on your health.

 The Best Standing Desk Chair: Recommendations

-The multi, award-winning standing desk chair from Leanrite takes our top pick from the list, and although it’s not the cheapest it has many enviable features.
+The Ergonomic leaning perch chair from VIVO takes our top pick from the list, and although it’s not the cheapest it has many enviable features.

 You can perch, sit and lean in this chair.